ankidroid/Anki-Android/Database-Structure.md

     reps            integer not null,
       -- number of reviews
     lapses          integer not null,
-      -- the number of times the card went from a "was answered correctly" to "was answered incorrectly" state left            integer not null,
+      -- the number of times the card went from a "was answered correctly" --     to "was answered incorrectly" state
+    left            integer not null,
       -- reps left till graduation
     odue            integer not null,
-      -- original due: only used when the card is currently in a filtered deck to keep track of the original due value odid            integer not null,
+      -- original due: only used when the card is currently in a filtered deck to keep track of original odid            integer not null,
-      -- original did: only used when the card is currently in a filtered deck to keep track of the original did value flags           integer not null,
+      -- original did: only used when the card is currently in a filtered deck to keep track of original flags           integer not null,
       -- currently unused
     data            text not null